code-dot-org/code-dot-org/TESTING.md

 ## Running tests

 ### Mocha Tests
-`grunt exec:mocha test` will run all mocha tests.
+`grunt mochaTest` will run all mocha tests.
 Run this from the `apps` directory

 To run a subset of tests, you can run
 `grunt exec:mochaTest --grep "Interesting Test Name"` - Run all tests with a given string in the description